PEtab-dev/PEtab/doc/documentation_data_format.md

 - `initializationPriorType` [STRING]

   Prior types used for sampling of initial points for optimization.
+Sampled points are clipped to lie inside the parameter boundaries specified by `lowerBound` and `upperBound`.

   Possible prior types are (see also Extensions):